netadr/netadr.github.io/content/blog/a-quick-glimpse-sbz/index.md

 +++
+title = "What is \"SBZ?\""
-title = "A quick glimpse at \"SBZ\"" date = 2022-12-01 description = "Brief overview of a boutique malware sample" tags = ["malware", "reverse-engineering"]
+date = 2022-12-01
+description = "A brief overview of an old Equation Group malware framework" tags = ["malware", "reverse-engineering"]
 +++